25 VS Code Extensions Worth Installing in 2026

 13. CSS Peek

-Publisher: Pranay Prakash Why it matters: Hover over a CSS class in your HTML and peek at its definition without switching files.
+Why it matters: Hover over a CSS class in your HTML and peek at its definition without switching files.
 Or Ctrl+click to jump directly to the CSS rule.
-Essential for projects with large stylesheets.
+When you've got large stylesheets and can't remember where .card-container-wrapper-inner is defined, this is a lifesaver.

 14. Import Cost

-Publisher: Wix Why it matters: Shows the size of imported JavaScript packages inline.
-When you see that importing moment adds 72KB to your bundle while date-fns/format adds only 2KB, you start making better choices.
-It is a gentle nudge toward smaller bundles.
+Why it matters: Shows the size of imported JavaScript packages inline, right next to your import statement.
+When you see that importing moment adds 72KB to your bundle while date-fns/format adds only 2KB, you start making better decisions.
+Not sure if it's changed anyone's mind about lodash, but it's definitely made me think twice about reaching for large libraries when smaller alternatives exist.

 Productivity and Navigation